khushisoni-23/khushisoni-demo/README.md

 # khushisoni-demo
-this is my first repository
+this is my first git repository
+Author-khushi soni